vialer/vialer-js/tutorials/development.md

 For Electron, there is currently no way to autoreload.

 When working on styling/testing the popup, there is also another option.
-Besides running the Click-to-dial popup in the context of an Electron webview, it is also possible to run it in a regular browser view when the browser's same-origin policy is disabled.
+Besides running the Vialer-js popup in the context of an Electron webview, it is also possible to run it in a regular browser view when the browser's same-origin policy is disabled.
 This is useful during development, because it allows developers to quickly iterate on styling and functionality